 Since the outbreak of the COVID-19 pandemic, the Central Bank and the Monetary Board have adopted a set of expansive monetary and financial measures to mitigate the effects of the COVID-19 pandemic by easing reserve requirements and increased financing for households and small and medium enterprises at lower interest rates.
-In March 2020, the Central Bank decreased the monetary policy rate ("MPR") by 100 basis points to 3.50% per annum, due to the increase in uncertainty associated with the economic impact of the COVID-19 pandemic.
-The Central Bank also narrowed the interest rate corridor, from MPR plus or minus 150 basis points to MPR plus or minus 100 basis points.
+Between March and August 2020, the Central Bank decreased the monetary policy rate ("MPR") by 100 basis points to 3.00% per annum, due to the increase in uncertainty associated with the economic impact of the COVID-19 pandemic.
+The Central Bank also narrowed the interest rate corridor, from MPR plus or minus 150 basis points to MPR plus or minus 50 basis points.
 See "-The Monetary System-Monetary Policy."

-In addition, to increase liquidity in the financial system, in April 2020, the Government announced the following measures:
+In addition, to increase liquidity in the financial system, since April 2020, the Government has implemented the following measures:

-- Provision of liquidity in DOP in an aggregate amount of approximately DOP80.0 billion, to be provided through financial institutions by: - o the release of approximately DOP30.1 billion from the legal reserve held by financial institutions, equivalent to 2.7 percentage points of the legal reserve coefficient, to be used as loans to households and productive sectors, at annual interest rates not to exceed 8.0%; - o in the case of savings and loan institutions and credit corporations, the legal reserve was reduced by 0.5%, equivalent to approximately DOP136.4 million, which was required to be made available as credit to micro and small businesses and households; and - o the provision of liquidity through repos of up to 90 days to channel DOP50.0 billion, using securities issued by the Central Bank and guaranteed by the Ministry of Finance.
-This facility is available with interest rates of 4.75% for repos up to 30 days and 5.0% for repos between 31 and 90 days. - Provision of liquidity in foreign currency in an aggregate amount exceeding US\$600 million, contributing to the proper functioning of the exchange market and the channeling of foreign currency to the productive sectors, through the following measures: - o injection of approximately US\$400 million, through 90-day repo operations, using securities issued by the Ministry of Finance as guarantee; and - o release of approximately US\$222 million from the legal reserve of financial institutions in foreign currency.
+- Provision of liquidity in pesos in an aggregate amount of approximately DOP190.0 billion, to be provided through financial institutions by: - o the release of approximately DOP30.1 billion from the legal reserve held by financial institutions, equivalent to 2.7 percentage points of the legal reserve coefficient, to be used as loans to households and productive sectors, at annual interest rates not to exceed 8.0%; - o in the case of savings and loan institutions and credit corporations, the legal reserve was reduced by 0.5%, equivalent to approximately DOP136.4 million, which was required to be made available as credit to micro and small businesses and households; - o the provision of liquidity through repos of up to 360 days to channel DOP60.0 billion, using securities issued by the Central Bank and guaranteed by the Ministry of Finance.
+This facility is available with interest rates of 4.50% for repos up to 90 days, 5.00% for repos between 91 and 180 days, and 5.50% for repos between 181 and 360 days.
+In October 2020, as most of these repos had matured, the Central Bank set at DOP20.0 billion this facility's available funds, adding the remaining DOP40.0 billion to the RLF (as defined below); - the provision of up to DOP20.7 billion in liquidity for micro-, small- and medium-sized enterprises ("MSMEs") and households through repos and the release of legal reserve requirements held by financial institutions; - o the provision of up to DOP20.0 billion in liquidity for productive sectors such as tourism, exports, construction, and manufacturing; and - o the provision of funds through a Rapid Liquidity Facility ("RLF") aimed at households, productive sectors and micro- and small- enterprises for DOP60.0 billion, which was increased to DOP100.0 billion in October 2020 following the DOP40.0 billion reduction in available funds through short-term repos, as described above. - Provision of liquidity in foreign currency in an aggregate amount exceeding US\$600 million, contributing to the proper functioning of the exchange market and the channeling of foreign currency to the productive sectors, through the following measures: - the injection of approximately US\$400 million, through 90-day repo operations, using securities issued by the Ministry of Finance as guarantees with an interest rate reduction from 1.80% to 0.90% per annum; - the release of approximately US\$222 million from the legal reserve of financial institutions in foreign currency; and - o the remuneration, at an interest rate of 0.45% per annum, for reserves in foreign currency held by financial institutions exceeding the required minimum reserve level.